 Again, the funding rules state that providers must:

+Monthly reviews help to record the outcomes of learning support and make sure the learner is happy with their support.
 Providers can take this opportunity to talk about what’s working for the learner and what isn’t.
 Helping to improve the overall quality of learning provisions.

 All this forms part of the evidence pack.